 Established in 1863, La Salle University is a private Roman Catholic liberal arts university located in Philadelphia, Pennsylvania.
 It was founded by the Institute of the Brothers of the Christian Schools and named after St. Jean-Baptiste de La Salle.
 The school is affiliated with the Roman Catholic Church through the Archdiocese of Philadelphia.
 It retains close ties to the Lasallian order.

 La Salle University offers 60 academic areas of study across three schools and its college.
 Degrees are conferred at the bachelor’s, master’s, and doctoral levels.
+In addition to its competitive academic programs, the school also turns heads for the following features:

 Guided by Catholic tradition, La Salle University requires a core curriculum that marries spiritual development with interdisciplinary studies.
 The school believes the two are necessary for students to grow and evolve, both in work and through their religion, and every student, regardless of major, must complete the curriculum before moving on to their declared areas of study.